Skip to main content

 Direct transfer

-The sender submits a vanilla ERC-20 transfer() to the deposit address.
-Balance monitoring detects the deposit and kicks off deployment (first time) and intent creation.
+The sender submits a vanilla ERC-20 transfer() to the vault address.
+Balance monitoring detects when the vault balance reaches the quoted amount and publishes the deposit intent.

-import { createWalletClient, http, parseUnits, erc20Abi } from 'viem'
+import { createWalletClient, http, erc20Abi } from 'viem'

 import { base } from 'viem/chains'